vsummet/mat310_scrummage_master/syllabus.md

+**Details**
+Instructor: Dr. Valerie Summet
+Class times: TR 4-5:15pm
+Class location: Bush TBD
+Office: Bush 218D
+Office hours: TBD **OR** by appointment **OR** when my door is open
+Text:
+Software:

 **Catalog description:** Catalog description: Builds on the foundation established in Introduction to Discrete Mathematics.
 Topics include, but are not restricted to, combinatorics and graph theory, Boolean algebra, digital logic circuits, functional programming, models of computation, and computational complexity.
 Prerequisite: MAT 140.

 **A Better description:** In your first course you learned the basics of some of the many concepts that make up the general study of discrete math.
 Now, our goal is to develop more of an understanding and appreciation of the rich interplay between mathematics and computer science.
 Prior to the advent of electronic computers, discrete math was a pretty obscure branch of mathematics.
 This course aims to tell the story of how it became an important applied area of study.
 We will see how the computer itself is a physical embodiment of Boolean logic; how programming languages and compilers are constructed from the mathematics of automata theory; that recursive functions serve as a basis of computation; and we’ll see how computational theory shows us the limits of computation.
 We will also do some basic Racket programming.
 Racket is a functional language, that is, everything in Rack is a recursive function.
 While you are probably familiar with procedural programming, it is important to understand more than one programming paradigm.

 **Goals and Objectives:**
+* Understand and be able to apply elements of the Scrum development methodology
+* Grow to appreciate the beauty and enjoy the intellectual challenges of mathematics
+* Grow to appreciate and enjoy the applied discipline of computer science
+* Become familiar with the basic concepts of functional programming and design some basic Racket programs
+* Become familiar with Boolean algebra and how it abstracts and unifies propositional logic, set theory, and digital circuit logic
+* Become familiar with the relationship between induction and recursion and gain a better understanding of recursion through functional programming
+* Be able to build basic finite automata and understand the relationship between automata (both deterministic and non-deterministic) and regular expressions
+* Become familiar with the commonly used models of language in the Chomsky hierarchy
+* Be able to build basic Turing machines and understand how they relate to modern computers
+* Become familiar with the Halting Problem and its implications for the limits of computability
+* Become familiar with recurrence relations and their applicability to algorithm analysis.

 **Scrummage and Grades:** We will be using a new class management technique called Scrumage in our course.
 This takes the "agile" principles of Scrum used in software companies and applies it to the class environment.
 You